Life Values and Principles

 Love

-Cultivating deep emotional connections with others through care, affection, and commitment.
+Love is the deep emotional connection you share with others through care, affection, and commitment.

 Health